Ability of error correlations to improve the performance of variational quantum algorithms: Numerical methods and results

-Out of the three types of correlation, the AR is highest for fully temporally correlated noise.
-Second in AR comes the fully spatially correlated noise, followed by the AR for fully uncorrelated noise.
-This shows that, for the instances under our study, in the extreme cases $\kappa=0$ $\kappa=1$, the reduction of the effects of correlated errors due to the lesser ways in which they may act, as compared to uncorrelated errors (effect `$ii$' in \sec{effect_on_exp_vals}), is dominant for small $p$.
-The order of the ARs remains unchanged for all $p$ considered, indicating that the same effect may play a role for all $p$ \footnote{A single exception occurs for one instance at $p>=0.04$.
-Here, the noise-aware AR in the case of fully spatially correlated errors becomes higher than the noise-aware AR in the case of fully temporally correlated errors.
-The noise-aware AR remains higher for correlated errors.
-See the SM.}.

-For uncorrelated noise, a sudden increase of divergence between the AR and the noise unaware AR is observed at $p_\mrm{crit}=(3.9\pm 0.1) \times 10^{-3}$.
-This sudden increase of divergence coincides with an abrupt jump in the otherwise slowly varying optimal parameters [see SM].
+For uncorrelated noise, a divergence between the AR and the noise-unaware AR is observed at $p_\mrm{crit}^\mrm{uncor}=(3.9\pm 0.1) \times 10^{-3}$.
+This coincides with an abrupt jump in the otherwise slowly varying optimal parameters (see Supplemental Material~\cite{Note3}).
 This shows that, as $p$ is increased away from $0$, initially no other local minimum of the cost function becomes available and that the location of the initial minimum is approximately constant.
 For $p>p_{\mrm{crit}}^{\mrm{uncor}}$, for the first time, a remote lower local minimum becomes available.
 This new local minimum remains the lowest local minimum as found by QAOA until $p=0.015\pm 0.005$.
 Similar first critical points, not visible in the plot because of the scale, occur at $p_{\mrm{crit}}^{\mrm{temp}}=0.077\pm0.001$ for fully temporally correlated noise, and at $p_{\mrm{crit}}^{\mrm{spat}}=0.013\pm0.001$ for fully spatially correlated noise.
+For noise that would break the symmetry of the cost function landscape, a divergence between the noise-aware AR and the noise-unaware AR would already be expected at $p=0$ \cite{fontana2021evaluating}.

-An increase of the noise-aware AR is seen after $p\approx 0.2$.
+An increase of the noise-aware AR in the case of fully spatially correlated errors is seen after $p\approx 0.2$.
 This effect may arise because the noise creates a mixture of states, some of which may have a favorable cost.
-Then, increasing the noise rate may in some cases lead to an increase in AR.
+Then, increasing the error probability may in some cases lead to an increase in the AR.
 This effect is perhaps best illustrated by a simple example.
 Consider a trivial version of QAOA, with a single qubit in the initial state $\ket +$, no variational circuit, and Hamiltonian $H=Z$, under the effect of the error channel $\rho\mapsto (1-p)\rho+RY(\pi/2)\, \rho\,RY^\dagger(\pi/2)$.
 Then, with $RY(\pi/2)\ket +=\ket 1$, the cost function `landscape' after the error channel is $\tilde C=-p$.
 That is, in this example, $AR(p)=p$.